tonioriol/transmutant/README.md

-# mutant
+# Mutant

-A lightweight and flexible TypeScript library for transforming data structures using declarative schemas.
+A lightweight TypeScript library for flexible object transformation with type safety.

 ## Installation